 Social proof may include, but is not limited to

-These elements are usually placed either on secondary locations on a landing page or on separate pages.
-However, since SaaS business model is known to somehow lack the ‘human factor’, which may scare away some visitors, in some cases it may be reasonable to show them a fellow customer as a ‘hero’.
+These elements are usually placed on secondary locations, a landing page, or separate pages.
+However, since the SaaS business model is known to lack somehow the ‘human factor’, which may scare away some visitors, in some cases, it may be reasonable to show them a fellow customer as a ‘hero.’

 Some more tips:

 You may also increase conversions and sales by enabling visitors to find your contacts easily on the landing page, ideally without even looking for them.
 Typically, contact information is located either at the top or bottom of a web page.
 Wherever you decide to post yours, make it visible and clear.
 Also, invite the visitors to follow the SaaS company on social media and add social sharing links and buttons.

 Landing pages are one of the core SaaS components of inbound marketing.
 SEO still plays a huge role in page ranking for a home page.
 To realize a SaaS web page’s lead generation capability, apply the following best practices: